 Key things to consider when choosing the best AI chatbot platforms

 Picking a platform is a big deal.
-To avoid making a choice you'll regret in six months, focus on these four areas.
+To find the right fit, focus on these four areas.

 Setup time: Are we talking minutes or months?